homestar92/ring-lardner-transcriptions/A One-Man Team.md

 “All right,” said Harris, “and so was mine.
 When I scouted them, Davis was the only man besides the center and the ends who had his hands on the ball.”

-“Ves,” said the Coach, ‘and how many times did Davis have his hands on the ball to-day ?”
+“Yes,” said the Coach, ‘and how many times did Davis have his hands on the ball to-day ?”

 “Hardly at all,” said Harris.